 The Environmental Science and Conservation Major emphasizes the relationship between humankind and the natural world, prepares students to recognize the impact of human interventions on environmental systems, and provides students with the skills and knowledge necessary to be effective stewards of our environment.
-The fields of Environmental and Conservation Science are highly multidisciplinary, and that is reflected in the degree plan below.
+The fields of Environmental and Conservation Science are highly multidisciplinary, combining elements from the sciences and the social sciences.